 The Outback Pride Project is promoting the Australian native

-The cultivation of Australian native food provides indigenous
+The cultivation of Australian native food provided indigenous

 Australians with jobs and training in horticulture and the food

 industry.
-In this way, the project also acknowledges the
+The project also acknowledges the intellectual property

 Pride Project was created by Mike and Gayle Quarmby of Reedy Creek,